jo-yrabbit-sandbox/wishengine/README.md

 ### Post deployment testing

+TODO: Convert this to Github Actions pause-bot.yml and resume-bot.yml

+For now, server admin only:
 Once deployed, Telegram will only allow a single instance of your bot to be running at any given time (using your Token ID).
 To temporarily pause the cloud task so that you can run/test an instance locally:
 ```